maxhollmann/rails_api_explorer/README.md

 # rails_api_explorer

-Provides a simple DSL to describe your API, and let's you mount an interactive sandbox to explore and test it.
+Provides a simple DSL to describe your JSON API, and let's you mount an interactive sandbox to explore and test it.

 [Here's a demo.](http://rails-api-explorer.herokuapp.com)

-This project is in the early stages of development and missing some features.
-Pull requests are more than welcome!

 ## Installation